lucasr/smoothie/README.md

    Smoothie smoothie = new Smoothie(yourListOrGridView, new YourItemEngine());
    ```

-4. On your adapter's getView(), call Smoothie's loadItem() passing the item
+4. On your adapter's getView(), call Smoothie's `loadItem()` passing the item
-   view and the loading parameters necessary to load the item asynchronously.
+   view and the parameters necessary to load the item asynchronously.

 Want to help?
 =============